antoniocasero/ACPScrollMenu/README.md

 This control was designed for a fast implementation of scrollable menu.
 You just need to add this component directly to the storyboard or your xib file and implement the delegate methods.

-Fully customizable, item, colors, padding, backgrounds, animations&behaviour!
+Fully customizable, items, colors, padding, backgrounds, animations&behaviour!

 ![](sc2.png)